86Box/86Box/README.md

 The project maintainer is OBattler.

-If you need a configuration manager for 86Box, use the [86Box Manager](https://github.com/86Box/86BoxManager), our officially endorsed 86Box configuration manager, developed by Overdoze.
-The latest stable version of 86Box Manager is 1.0.0.
+If you need a configuration manager for 86Box, use the [86Box Manager](https://github.com/86Box/86BoxManager), our officially endorsed 86Box configuration manager, developed by Overdoze (daviunic).

 Community
 ---------